iusztinpaul/energy-forecasting/README.md

 # 🤌 2.
 Lessons & Tutorials <a name=lessons></a>

 The course consists of 7 lessons hosted on Medium Towards Data Science publication.
+We also provide a bonus lesson where we openly discuss potential improvements that could be made to the current architecture and trade-offs we had to take during the course.
+The course adds up to *2.5 hours of reading and video materials*.

-To get the best out of this course, you should also run the code while you read the articles.
+`We recommend running the code along the articles to get the best out of this course, as we provide detailed instructions to set everything up.`

 **👇 Access the step-by-step lessons on Medium 👇**
 1. [Batch Serving.
 Feature Stores.
 Feature Engineering Pipelines.](https://medium.com/towards-data-science/a-framework-for-building-a-production-ready-feature-engineering-pipeline-f0b29609b20f)